buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

     It handles updates for ``rc`` by recording the value in its ``rc`` attribute.

     Most slave-side commands, even those which do not spawn a new process on the slave, generate logs and an ``rc``, requiring this class or one of its subclasses.
-    See :ref:`master-slave-updates` for the updates that each command may send.
+    See :ref:`master-worker-updates` for the updates that each command may send.

     .. py:attribute:: active